KevinFLoaiza/KevinFLoaiza/README.md

 An academic project that is still a work in progress and is still being done this year is my capstone project for NASA.
 The goal of the project is to model our solar system while projecting a travel path of a spacecraft through our solar system.
 There is no link to that github repo right now and will be public by the end of April 2023.

+Using a messaging platform called Discord we made a bot which is an extension of the application's capabilities.
+Now this bot integrated our very own gacha game and tracked the crypto Dogecoin with an API.
+All of these functions are called through commands called in a text-channel.

+Another project that I have worked on this year was with a partner for object oriented programming.
+We made a snakes and ladders game that was made in intelliJ where we used Java.
+The purpose of the game is to reach tile 100 in a 10x10 grid where there are various obstacles that could increase the number of tiles you go up, which are stairs or go back if you land on the head of a snake to the tail.
+Each players takes turn rolling a die until they reach the final tile.

 ---